Gary Fletcher (musician): Side projects

-In 2007 Dave Sharp and Henry McCullough invited Fletcher to join the first lineup of The Hard Travelers, a band they formed to play Woody Guthrie songs.

-The first lineup also included keyboardist Zoot Money and drummer Colin Allen, but later became a Sharpe/McCullough duo.
+In 2007, Dave Sharp and Henry McCullough invited Fletcher to join the first line-up of The Hard Travelers, a band they formed to play Woody Guthrie songs.
+The first line-up also included keyboardist Zoot Money and drummer Colin Allen, but later became a Sharpe/McCullough duo.

 His son Jack was hospitalised after a major accident, and played music to help his recovery.
 Gary joined him to perform for the patients, and once Jack was released, they played at local parties and pubs as The Fletchers.
 Both of them sing, and play guitar and bass, but The Fletchers appearances are limited by Gary's commitment to The Blues Band and The Gary Fletcher Band, and Jack's appearances as drummer for Aphid.